 Through the AFA CyberCamp program, schools and educational organizations can order a curriculum kit consisting of five four-hour instruction modules, accompanying instructor's guides, student workbooks, demonstration software, and competition software that will teach students important skills in cyber safety and cybersecurity.

-The 20-hour curriculum is designed to be completed over five days, with the fifth day serving as a day of mini-Competition.
-All sessions are Monday through Friday, with Friday being the mini-Competition day.
+The 20-hour curriculum is designed to be completed over five days, with the fifth day serving as a day of mini-competition.
+All sessions are Monday through Friday, with Friday being the mini-competition day.
+No exceptions.

 Monday - MODULE 1: Introduction to the CyberPatriot National Youth Cyber Defense Competition, cybersecurity career opportunities, cyber ethics, online safety, how computers work, and cyber threats.

 Tuesday - MODULE 2: Cybersecurity principles, virtual machines, basic Windows security policies and tools and account management.
 Students will follow along and work with the Windows 10 demonstration image.

 Wednesday - MODULE 3: Windows file protections, auditing and monitoring, and introduction to Linux.

 Thursday - MODULE 4: Ubuntu 16 terminology and concepts, basic graphical user interface security, basic command line security, and intermediate Ubuntu security.
 Students will follow along and work with the Ubuntu 16 demonstration image.

 Friday - MODULE 5: Mini-CyberPatriot Competition.
 Students will compete against their fellow campers on Windows 10 and Ubuntu 16 competition images.